February 14, 2020 / Esther Choy

 2. Become a Reverse Engineer

 What’s even better than collecting stories?
 Dissecting them.
 If you think it’s good, learn to identify why.
 If you like it, consider how it makes you feel.
 What is it that the story presented in the characters or the sequence of events that makes it resonate with you?
+This is a key part of understanding the power of storytelling.

 3. Notice the Bad Stories